 It was another fitful night, and by sunrise, I resigned all hope of ever finding a way out alive.
 I decided to pray my agnostic prayer just in case someone up there was listening.
 The prayer wasn’t particularly elaborate, but to the point: ‘HELP!’
 Not surprisingly, the heavens remained brass just as I expected.
 It was most apparent; no one up there was listening.

 ‘Get yourself into a situation down there, matey?’

 I looked up to see where the voice was coming from.
-Oh yes, there was someone up there alright, but not as far as the heavens.
-Sitting about thirty yards above me was Eli, calmly taking a drag on a fag he was holding between his finger and thumb, legs casually dangling over the ledge.
+Oh yes, there was someone up there, alright, but not as far as the heavens.
+Sitting about thirty yards above me was Eli, calmly taking a drag on a fag he held between his finger and thumb like some Bohemian, legs casually dangling over the ledge.

 ‘If I were you, I’d be getting concerned about missing the bus back to Santiago,’ he said with an impish grin.
 ‘If you insist on lounging about here all day, you might miss your flight too.’